apideck-libraries/portman/README.md

-  -s, --PostmanConfigFile    Path to Postman-config.json                                  [string] --envFile                  Path to the .env file to inject environment variables        [string] --cliConfigFile            Path to the file with the Portman CLI options                [string]
+  -s, --PostmanConfigFile    Path to Postman-config.json                                  [string] --envFile                  Path to the .env file to inject environment variables        [string] --cliConfigFile            Path to the file with the Portman CLI options                [string] --init                     Configure Portman CLI options in a interactive manner        [string]
 ```

 ### Environment variables as Postman variables